EffectOrientedProgramming/book/Chapters/02_What_Are_Effects.md

 Effects cannot be undone.
 If you 3D-print a figurine, you cannot reclaim that material.
 Once you send a Tweet, you can delete it but people might have already read it.
-Even if you provide database `DELETE` statements paired with `INSERT` statements, it must still be considered effectful: Another program might read your data before you delete it, or a database trigger might activate during an `INSERT`.
+Even if you provide database `DELETE` statements paired with `INSERT` statements, it must still be considered effectful.
+Another program might read your data before you delete it, or a database trigger might activate during an `INSERT`.

 TODO {{Explain: Optionality, Asynchronicity, Blocking -- In a later chapter. }}